UPCOMING

 GARDENERS OF EDEN

-Claire Milner is emerging as a distinctive voice in contemporary art, recognised for work that is both visually compelling and conceptually urgent.
-Her practice engages with one of the defining challenges of our time - the impact of human activity on the natural world - through paintings that are contemplative, immersive, and emotionally resonant.
+Claire Milner is rapidly emerging as a distinctive voice in contemporary art, gaining recognition for work that is both visually compelling and conceptually urgent.
+Her practice engages directly with one of the defining challenges of our time—the impact of human activity on the natural world—through paintings that are at once contemplative and emotionally resonant.
 This September, her latest body of work, Gardeners of Eden, will be presented in a solo exhibition at Noon Powell Fine Art in Richmond, London.

-At the core of the exhibition lies a fundamental question: what sustains life, and what happens when those delicate systems begin to disappear?
+At the heart of this collection lies a profound question: what sustains life, and what happens when those delicate systems begin to disappear?
 Milner explores this through layered, shifting landscapes where abstraction and figuration coexist.
-Forms emerge and dissolve; creatures flicker into view only to recede into their surroundings.
+Forms emerge and dissolve; creatures flicker into view only to recede back into their surroundings.
 These works evoke ecosystems in flux, suspended between abundance and loss, carrying a sense of deep time while reflecting the urgent pressures of the present.
-Subtle echoes of art history appear in imagined, jungle-like environments that recall earlier visions of nature, now reconfigured into something more unsettled and contemporary.
+Subtle echoes of art history linger within these works, not as references to the past but as threads woven into a contemporary visual language.
+Imagined, jungle-like environments recall earlier visions of nature, now reconfigured into something more unsettled and contemporary.

 BURNING WORLD

-Her growing international presence reflects the strength of this approach.
-From exhibiting in the Blue Zone at COP26 to museum shows and major commissions - including a large-scale portrait of Marilyn Monroe for Rihanna - Milner’s practice moves fluidly across contexts while remaining grounded in its central concerns.
-Beyond the canvas, her commitment extends into action, forging a direct link between image and impact: proceeds from her work support environmental organisations, and her involvement with the Gallery Climate Coalition underscores an ongoing dedication to sustainable practice.
+Milner’s growing presence on the international stage reflects the resonance of this approach.
+From exhibiting in the Blue Zone at COP26 to museum shows and major commissions - including a large-scale portrait of Marilyn Monroe for Rihanna - Milner’s practice moves fluidly between contexts, always returning to its central concerns, offering a fresh yet timeless perspective on issues that affect all generations.
+Beyond the canvas, her commitment extends into action, forging a direct link between image and impact: proceeds from her work support environmental organisations, whilst her Active Membership of the Gallery Climate Coalition signals an ongoing engagement with sustainable practice.
+Claire Milner stands out as an artist not only reflecting the world we live in, but actively striving to protect it.